April 2025

 Now I needed to decide where to take the FTP Vantage to get the tyres changed.
 That was not an easy decision, as apart from the main Aston Martin Dealership, my closest being Leeds, I didn’t know anywhere that had a good reputation and whom I could trust to look after the wheels and car whilst changing having the tyres changed.
 That’s not to say that good reputable tyre garages weren’t out there, it’s just that I didn’t know about them.
 Having moved up to Yorkshire from Surrey about 7 years prior, my knowledge about performance tyre specialists in Yorkshire was not great.
 So I started my research!

-A couple of days after booking and ordering the tyres, I made the journey to Harworth Tyres.
-I actually made a short video of my experience, which is quite an interesting view - as I talk about the tyre pressure monitor and you can see for yourself how I was treated and how the guys treated the car and wheels during fitment.
-If you haven’t seen that video and want too, CLICK HERE and I’ll take you right there!
+A few days later, I headed over to Harworth Tyres for the fitting.
+I even made a short video of my experience, where I talk about tyre pressure monitoring and show exactly how well they handled the car and wheels.
+If you want to check it out, just CLICK HERE and I’ll take you right there!

 FTP Vantage at Harworth Tyres for new sets of rubber on the rear - April 2025